OpusMag/dev-workflow-env/README.md

 Desktop environment:

-KDE Plasma (get that GNOME out of my face).
+GNOME if I don't feel like customizing or KDE Plasma if I want to get everything just right.
 It's nice to have a desktop environment when you have to deal with Teams, screensharing and other things that don't play well with a tiling window manager.

 Tiling window manager for max productivity: